Shivoo29/Fades/README.md

 # Fades
-Ar,Vr&amp;Xr related projects to help small business to deal with Designing
+Ar,Vr&amp;Xr related projects to help small business to deal with Designing their Minimal Viable Project.